-In 2021, we will undertake a comprehensive scoping exercise to assess the extent to which our services are meeting the needs of victims and survivors from ethnic minority, foreign national, LGBTQ+, physically disabled, learning disabled and neurodivergent populations.
-In doing so, Greater Manchester will seek to learn from good practice examples, like the Women's Centre Cornwall group, who have developed specialist training to support professionals and peers to understand the specific problems domestic abuse causes people with learning disabilities34.
-We will also:
+In 2021/22, we will undertake a comprehensive scoping exercise to assess the extent to which our services are meeting the needs of victims and survivors from ethnic minority, foreign national, LGBTQ+, disabled, learning disabled and neurodivergent populations.
+In doing so, Greater Manchester will seek to learn from good practice examples, like the Women's Centre Cornwall group, who have developed specialist training to support professionals and peers to understand the specific problems domestic abuse causes people with learning disabilities.42 We will also:

-Review and revamp our IDVA and ISVA provision to make sure it is meeting the needs of all victims and survivors in all areas of the city-region.
-In addition, ensure our end-to-end support is informed by the training and support NGOs supporting BAME and LGBTQ+ populations have to offer; and ensure our provision better reflects and caters for the diversity of the victim and survivor population (see also section 9).
+- Work with and support our local authorities to develop strategies within the scope of gender-based violence, based on the needs and priorities of their respective local areas.
+Data on the rates and prevalence of various forms of violence and abuse will be collected in each local authority area, be attentive to local demand for services and be responsive to the needs of all communities and demographic groups. - Review and revamp our IDVA and ISVA provision to make sure it is meeting the needs of all victims and survivors in all areas of the cityregion and working most effectively with the VCSE sector.
+In addition, ensure our end-to-end support is informed by the training and support NGOs supporting ethnic minority and LGBTQ+ populations have to offer; and ensure our provision better reflects and caters for the diversity of the victim and survivor population (see also section 9).

-- Appoint a Health Service

-Project Manager, via the

-Women's Support Alliance,

-to review existing pathways

-into health and well-being

-services for vulnerable

-women, including those at

-risk of gender based abuse

-and sexual exploitation, to

-identify opportunities to

-improve referrals.

-- Continue to advocate for vulnerable and marginalised women and to support our local authority partners through the recommissioning of women's centres- which offer direct support, advice and advocacy to a range of specialist services such as: accommodation; education, training and employment; emotional wellbeing support; and drug and alcohol dependency recovery programmes.

-- Ensure our victim's services are accessible to all, irrespective of whether the complainant has contacted
+- Appoint a Health Service Project Manager, via the Women's Support Alliance, to review existing pathways into health and well-being services for vulnerable women, including those at risk of gender-based violence and sexual exploitation, to identify opportunities to improve referrals. - Continue to advocate for vulnerable and marginalised women and to support our local authority partners through the recommissioning of women's centres - which offer direct support, advice and advocacy to a range of specialist services such as: accommodation; education, training and employment; emotional wellbeing support; and drug and alcohol dependency recovery programmes. - Ensure our victim's services are accessible to all, irrespective of whether the complainant has contacted the police, whatever their immigration or documented status, and whether or not they formally have no recourse to public funds.

-- the police, whatever their immigration or documented status, and whether or not they formally have no recourse to public funds. - Enhance the provision of services dedicated to tackling harmful practices like forced marriage, socalled 'honour' based abuse, and female genital mutilation - by integrating them with the provision of specialist clinical and emotional support for people who have undergone trauma.
+Enhance the provision of services dedicated to tackling harmful and abusive practices - like forced marriage, so-called 'honour' based abuse, and female genital mutilation - by integrating them with the provision of specialist clinical and emotional support for people who have undergone trauma.